about kim

 University Leadership

-Dr. Case is a tenured Professor of Psychology, as well as affiliate Professor of Gender, Sexuality, and Women’s Studies, at Virginia Commonwealth University.
-At VCU, she previously served as Director of Faculty Success (2019-2023) in Faculty Affairs, Office of the Provost.
-Her Director role included overseeing the faculty success initiatives and directing the Center for Teaching and Learning Excellence where she provided pedagogical, scholarship and writing, and career planning supports for all faculty.
-In addition, she previously served as Professor of Psychology and Women’s and Gender Studies, Chair of the Faculty Mentoring Program, Director of the Teaching-Learning Enhancement Center, and Director of the Applied Social Issues Master’s program at a state university in Houston, Texas.
+Dr. Case previously served as VCU’s Director of Faculty Success (2019-2023) in Faculty Affairs, Office of the Provost.
+Her Director role included overseeing the faculty success initiatives and directing the Center for Teaching and Learning Excellence where she provided pedagogical, scholarship and writing, and career planning support programs for faculty across ranks and career paths.
+Prior to VCU (2005-2019), she served as Professor of Psychology and Women’s and Gender Studies, Chair of the Faculty Mentoring Program, Director of the Teaching-Learning Enhancement Center, and Director of the Applied Social Issues Master’s program at a state university in Houston, Texas